Small Business Innovation Research for Defence

 Successful SBIRD project outcomes might be commercialised directly by the participant, be the subject of a separate development support application with the Defence Innovation Hub, or be adapted to support other Next Gen Tech Fund ventures such as a Grand Challenge or Defence Cooperative Research Centre.

-Detail for specific challenges and how to apply is provided via a Call for Applications on the DST website or via Special Notices under the Call for Submissions on the Defence Innovation Portal.
+Detail for specific challenges and how to apply is provided via a Call for Applications on the DST website or via Special Notices under the Call for Submissions at Innovate in Defence.

 Previous SBIRD topic